serccakir/Earthquake-Data-Visualization/README.md

 2. Show earthquake data filtered by a desired country

 Architecture:
-- Backend: Django + GeoDjango + PostgreSQL
+- Backend: Django + GeoDjango + PostgreSQL with PostGIS extension
 - Frontend: Either a JavaScript framework or Django with a web template

 ![Web app architecture](diagram.png)